What is meant by “everlasting life” (John 17:3)?

 believed that You sent Me" (John 17:8).

-Does Jesus say that they believe He is the Messiah who would
+Does Jesus say that they believe He is the Messiah who will

 No, they will understand that only after His resurrection.
 At this point,